ShovitDutta/Cosmic.ts/README.md

 ## Runtime Configuration 🖥️

-Cosmic.ts is designed for flexible runtime configuration, primarily orchestrated through a conceptual `cosmos.yaml` file.
+Cosmos.ts is designed for flexible runtime configuration, primarily orchestrated through a conceptual `cosmos.yaml` file.
 This YAML structure defines how the main application (`BASE`) and various clustered projects (`CLUSTERS`) are set up, including their network ports, execution commands, and crucial environment variables.
 This configuration is vital for managing complex deployments and ensuring proper inter-service communication.